inducer/loopy/doc/tutorial.rst

 .. {{{

-Operations, array access, and barriers can all be counted, which may facilitate performance prediction and optimization of a :mod:`loopy` kernel.
+Arithmetic operations, array accesses, and synchronization operations can all be counted, which may facilitate performance prediction and optimization of a :mod:`loopy` kernel.

 .. note::

     The functions used in the following examples may produce warnings.
-If you have already made the filterwarnings and catch_warnings calls used in the examples above, you may need to reset these before continuing:
+If you have already made the filterwarnings and catch_warnings calls used in the examples above, you may want to reset these before continuing.
+We will temporarily supress warnings to keep the output clean:

     .. doctest::

-        >>> from warnings import resetwarnings
+        >>> from warnings import resetwarnings, filterwarnings
         >>> resetwarnings()
+        >>> filterwarnings('ignore', category=Warning)

 Counting operations
 ~~~~~~~~~~~~~~~~~~~

-:func:`loopy.get_op_poly` provides information on the number and type of operations
+:func:`loopy.get_op_map` provides information on the number and type of
-being performed in a kernel.
-To demonstrate this, we'll create an example kernel
+arithmetic operations being performed in a kernel.
+To demonstrate this, we'll
-that performs several operations on arrays containing different types of data:
+create an example kernel that performs several operations on arrays containing
+different types of data:

 .. doctest::